 Thus, if the value of the annual taxable income reaches one of the two higher thresholds, the contribution will be calculated at that threshold (12 or 24 minimum wages per economy).

-Another important detail is that the health insurance contribution is due by the beneficiary of income even if he/she also has the employee status under which he already pays this contribution during the year.
+Another important detail is that the health insurance contribution is due by the beneficiary of income even if they also have the employee status under which they already pay this contribution during the year.

-The tax reporting for the purpose of paying the health insurance contribution must be done by the individual beneficiary of income.
+The tax reporting for the purpose of paying the health insurance contribution must be fulfiled by the individual beneficiary of income.
 This must be done through filing the annual tax return.
-For income generated in 2024, the annual tax return filing deadline is 25 May 2025, while for year 2023 the reporting deadline was on 25 May 2024.
+For income generated in 2025, the annual tax return filing deadline is 25 May 2026.
+While for 2024 the reporting deadline is on 25 May 2025.

 Through the same annual tax return an individual must also declare the estimated income of Romanian sources to be realized during the current year (the year in which the declaration is filed).
 If one estimates that he/she will be deriving income subject to taxation during that year, taxes will be due in advance for certain types of income.